 - The instrument is heavy.

-- The number of items to be carried and loose may be lost.
+- There are various items to be carried and they may be lost.

 - In strong sunlight, due to stretch on the eyes, it becomes difficult to plotting.